 Dividing is really not that complicated.
 All you need is a shovel, garden fork, spade and a knife.
 As you follow these steps, you will soon realize that it doesn’t take a lot of time to do it.

 - Dig up the whole plant using a shovel, garden fork or spade.

 - Use fork or spade to separate root clump into 4 pieces (or how many you desire).
-Use the knife to cut through big tuberous roots.
+Cut through big tuberous roots using a knife.

-- Use a hose to dampen the root system on each divided plant.
+Dampen the root system on each divided plant using a hose.

 - Choose a sunny spot and replant each division in the ground.
 Backfill and firm the soil.
 Then water it well.

 One Plant Makes Five

 As you can see below, I have more new plants that I transplanted around the garden.
 And it’s free!
 If you have any extras, you can always give it to friends or family who enjoy gardening.

 In order to maintain healthy growth of newly transplanted daylilies, make sure you feed it in the spring.
 Try an organic fertilizer like Miraclegro and water it regularly.